jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 ### Acceleration on Docker

 In order to use hardware acceleration in Docker, the devices must be passed to the container.
 To see what video devices are available, you can run `sudo lshw -c video` or `vainfo` on your machine.
+VAAPI may require the `render` group added to the docker permissions.
+The `render` group id can be discovered in /etc/group such as `render:x:122:`.

 > [!NOTE]
 > [NVIDIA GPUs](https://github.com/docker/compose/issues/6691) aren't currently supported in docker-compose.